kwabena95/professional-readme-generator/potential-enigma-master/Develop/README.md

   ## License
-  This repository is licensed under GNU GPL v2 license.
+  This repository is licensed under Apache license.

   ## Features